rockyandtom/polaroidai/README.md

 - **AI Processing**: Utilizes RunningHub's AI model to convert images to Polaroid style
 - **Gallery**: Showcases user-generated images with download functionality
 - **Reviews**: Allows users to leave feedback on their experience
+- **Direct Download**: Images can be directly downloaded to local device with one click
+- **Auto-Save**: Generated images are automatically saved to gallery for future viewing
+- **Gallery Management**: Gallery displays up to 30 most recent generated images

 ## 🚀 Live Demo